 UMassD faculty and students play prominent role in probing the history of the universe.

 - New initiatives: collaborate, create, and explore at the Center for Scientific Computing and Visualization Research

 - Community: participate in our chapter of the Society for Industrial and Applied Mathematics or the student-led group, Mathematics and Physics Opportunities for Women in Research

-- Master of Science in Data Science: Through a joint initiative with the Computer and Information Science department, we will be offering a Master's degree in Data Science.
+- Master of Science in Data Science: Through a joint initiative with the Computer and Information Science department, we offer a Master's degree in Data Science.

-- PhD in Computational Science and Engineering: Earn an advanced degree in computational science through our Engineering and Applied Science program.
+- PhD in Computational Science and Engineering: Earn an advanced degree in computational science through our Engineering/Applied Science program.

-- PhD in Mathematics Education: Learn interdisciplinary perspectives in mathematics education research, Grades K-16.
+- PhD in STEM Education: Learn interdisciplinary perspectives in education research.